|"Wotan" (1969) by K Vasilyev|

 - Yggr (terrible one)

-This wandering God is a trickster, and yet he knows the truth; he is not only clever, but wise.
-He also protects cargo (of traders?), is Lord of raiders (by which great wealth can be won) and, more than that, is associated with death.
+This wandering God protects cargo (of traders?), is the lord of raiders (by which great wealth can be won) and is associated with death.
 In many respects he is similar to Mercurius, the hugely popular Roman God of travel, commerce, financial gain, trickery, writing, eloquence and psychopomp.
 Clearly the ancients thought so too – when Germanic peoples adopted the Roman calendar they chose to name the Roman dies Mercurii (day of Mercury) “Wodnesdag”, which we now know in English as Wednesday – meaning literally, “Woden’s day” or “Odin’s day”.

 It is no surprise that Odin is significantly more warlike than the Roman Mercurius – until Christianisation the Germanic peoples were necessarily a warlike people.
 But Tyr (Tiwaz), equated with Mars, was the primary God of war, while Thor (Thunor), God of lightning and thunder, equated with Jupiter, also had a military aspect.
-There were (and still are) many stories told of Thor’s exploits as a warrior and replicas of his war hammer were popular amulets; just as Romans swore on Jupiter’s stone, so too Germanic peoples swore oaths on Mjölnir.
+There were (and still are) many stories told of Thor’s exploits as a warrior and replicas of his war hammer were popular amulets.
 Meanwhile, Odin’s main gift to warriors was inspiration – the most elite Germanic warriors were berserk, meaning that they: